Piravi: Plot

 Raghu is one of two children born to Raghava Chakyar (Premji) and his wife.
-Born quite late in his parents' marriage, Raghu is brought up with immense devotion and love until adulthood.
+Born many years years after his parents' marriage, Raghu is brought up with immense devotion and love until adulthood.

 Now studying in an engineering college far from home, Raghu must return home for the engagement ceremony of his sister (Archana), but fails to turn up.
 His father Raghavan waits endlessly for his son to return.
 Raghavan takes daily trips to the local bus stop, waiting all day in the hope that Raghu will eventually come home.
-Soon it emerges, and the family come to know through newspapers, that Raghu has been taken into custody by the police for political reasons.
+Soon the family comes to know through newspapers that Raghu has been taken into custody by the police for political reasons.

 Raghavan sets out to try to find his son, and he eventually reaches police headquarters.
-However the police pretend not to know about Raghu, or his whereabouts, and furthermore, deny the fact that Raghu was taken into custody.
+However the police pretend not to know about Raghu or his whereabouts, and also deny that Raghu was ever taken into custody.
 Raghu's sister eventually comes to the realization that her brother has probably died as a result of police torture, but hasn't the heart to tell her father.
 Raghavan slowly begins to lose grip of reality and starts to dream of his family reuniting once more.